Tibial Implant Fixation in TKA Worth A Revision? -- How to Avoid Stress-Shielding Even for Stiff Metallic Implants: Conclusions

-\item For surgery practice in TKA the established standard set-up can be preserved; the implant geometry and materials, the cemented base-plate to bone interface and therefore all techniques and procedures.\\[-6mm]
+\item For surgery practice in TKA the established standard set-up can be preserved; the implant geometry and materials, the cemented base-plate to bone interface and therefore all techniques and procedures. { For revision surgery the novel concept of tibial implant fixation is favorable for its missing rigid connection of stem to bone.}

-\item In spite the considerable differences in geometry, stiffness and loading conditions, the main characteristics of a recently proposed collar cortex compression concept CO$^4$ for the fixation of short stem hip endoprostheses in \cite{Eidel.2018} are transferable to the tibial implant fixation.
+\item In spite the considerable differences in geometry, stiffness and loading conditions, the main characteristics of a recently proposed concept for the fixation of short stem hip endoprostheses in \cite{Eidel.2018} are transferable to the tibial implant fixation.

 \end{itemize}

 {\bf Declarations of interest:} None.

 {\bf Funding:} This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.